Management and Security powered by Landesk

 The diagram below shows the components that interact when you use Mobility Manager.

-1: Android or iOS devices, 2: GCM (Google Cloud Messaging for Android) or APNS (Apple Push Notification) services,3: firewall, 4: Ivanti Cloud Services Appliance (CSA), 5: LDMS 10.0 core server with Ivanti Mobility Manager
+1: Android or iOS devices 2: FCM (Firebase Cloud Messaging for Android) or APNS (Apple Push Notification) services 3: Firewall 4: Ivanti Cloud Services Appliance (CSA) 5: LDMS 10.0 core server with Ivanti Mobility Manager

-Devices connect to the Ivanti® Endpoint Manager powered by Landesk core server through a Ivanti Cloud Services Appliance (CSA).
-When you send profiles or commands to the devices, the traffic is sent to the devices using the appropriate protocol (GCM for Android devices or APNS for iOS devices).
+Devices connect to the Endpoint Manager core server through an Ivanti Cloud Services Appliance (CSA).
+When you send profiles or commands to devices, the traffic is sent to the devices using the appropriate protocol (FCM for Android devices or APNS for iOS devices).

 You MUST have a CSA in order to manage Android and iOS devices.